niceonebruv/niceonebruv/README.md

 - 👋 Hi, I’m @niceonebruv
 - 👀 I’m an avid learner and hitting the coding bootcamps.
 - 💞️ I’m looking to collaborate with people that can mentor me.
-Specifically interested in the embedded systems realm.
+Specifically interested in the embedded systems realm and technologies surrounding the future of Bitcoin.

 <!---
 niceonebruv/niceonebruv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.